Osbert Molyneux, 6th Earl of Sefton

 Osbert Cecil Molyneux, 6th Earl of Sefton, GCVO, PC, DL (21 February 1871 – 16 June 1930), styled The Honourable Osbert Molyneux until 1901, was a British courtier and Liberal politician.
 He served as Master of the Horse under Sir Henry Campbell-Bannerman from 1905 to 1907.

 Background

 Molyneux was the second son of William Molyneux, 4th Earl of Sefton, by his wife the Honourable Cecil Emily Jolliffe (1838–1899), fifth daughter of William Jolliffe, 1st Baron Hylton.
 He was commissioned a lieutenant in the 2nd Life Guards.
 Resigning from the regular army, he was appointed a supernumerary captain in the Lancashire Hussars Imperial Yeomanry on 4 June 1902.
+Molyneux was an active hare courser, chairing the draw for the Waterloo Cup.

 Political career

 Lord Sefton succeeded to the earldom in December 1901 on the early death of his elder brother, and took his seat in the House of Lords.
 In April 1902, he was appointed a deputy lieutenant of Lancashire.
 When the Liberals came to power under Sir Henry Campbell-Bannerman in December 1905, Sefton was appointed Master of the Horse and sworn of the Privy Council in January 1906.
 He continued as Master of the Horse until September 1907.
 In 1926 he was appointed a Knight Grand Cross of the Royal Victorian Order.